waku-org/docs.waku.org/docs/overview/reference/glossary.md

 ### [GossipSub](/overview/concepts/network-domains#gossip-domain)

-GossipSub is a [protocol](#protocol) for efficient and scalable information dissemination in decentralized networks commonly used in blockchain systems.
+GossipSub is a [protocol](#protocol) for efficient and scalable information dissemination in decentralised networks commonly used in blockchain systems.

 ### [Libp2p](https://libp2p.io/)

-Libp2p is a modular network stack and protocol suite that allows developers to build decentralized, peer-to-peer applications across various network protocols.
+Libp2p is a modular network stack and protocol suite that allows developers to build decentralised, peer-to-peer applications across various network protocols.

 ### Light Node